tchen01/tchen01.github.io/research/cg/communication_hiding_variants.md

 ## Communication bottlenecks in CG

 Recall the standard Hestenes and Stifel CG implementation.
-In the below description, every block of code after a "**set**" must wait for the output from the previous block.
 Much of the algorithm is scalar and vector updates which are relatively cheap (in terms of floating point operations and communication).
 The most expensive computations each iteration are the matrix vector product, and the two inner products.